QED-it/zkinterface-ir/README.md

 The `validate` command validates that the statement is properly formatted in compliance with the selected profile, as specified by the semantics and syntax of Section 5 of the [SIEVE IR specification](https://github.com/sieve-zk/ir).

-The `Evaluate` command acts as a simulator in place of a proving system, and reports whether a prover could convince a verifier that the statement is true.
-That is, it performs the computation described by the circuit and checks whether the witness satisfies the circuit.
+The `evaluate` command acts as a simulator in place of a proving system, and reports whether a prover could convince a verifier that the statement is true.
+That is, it performs the computation described by the circuit and checks whether the private inputs satisfy the circuit.

     $ zki_sieve validate

-    Reading ./000_instance.sieve
+    Reading ./000_public_inputs.sieve
-    Reading ./001_witness.sieve
+    Reading ./001_private_inputs.sieve
     Reading ./002_relation.sieve

     The statement is COMPLIANT with the specification!